rstudio/rstudio-conf-2022-program/lightning-talks/say-hello-to-multilingual-shiny.md

 talk_id: 22141
 talk_slug: say-hello-to-multilingual-shiny
 talk_type: lightning
+talk_tags: [access, interop, shiny, story]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Say Hello! to Multilingual Shiny Apps
+talk_title: "Say Hello! to Multilingual Shiny Apps"
 # A short version of the title, suitable for small displays
 talk_title_short: Say Hello! to Multilingual Shiny Apps
 # A link to your talk's materials, when ready